EMFTeam/HIP-tools/installer/HIP_ReadMe.txt

 1. Complete steps (1)-(3) in the general installation instructions at the top of this file.

 2. Open a terminal window.
-There are many terminal applications available for Linux, and if you're running Linux, you probably know how to access at least one, but the gist is that we're going to hit up the command line, so open up a new terminal window.
+There are many terminal applications available for Linux, and if you're running Linux, you probably know how to access at least one.
+The gist is that we're going to hit up the command line, so open up a new terminal window.

 3. Copy and then paste the following line of text, precisely, into the terminal window, and then hit ENTER: